tomsugden/cordsuit/songs/slow-education.md

 ---
 title: "Slow Education"
 category: songs
-layout: article
+layout: song
 ---

 When God was young, he made the wind and the sun
 Since then, it's been a slow educationAnd you got that one idea again
 The one about dying.

+Chorus:
-Chorus: Oh oh oh I'm lightning
+Oh oh oh I'm lightning
 Oh oh oh I'm rain
 Oh oh oh it's frightening
 I'm not the same, I'm not the same,